 Unearned revenues include amounts received for tuition and fees and certain auxiliary activities prior to the end of the fiscal year but related to the subsequent accounting period.
-Unearned revenues also include amounts received from grant and contract sponsors that have not yet been earned.
+Amounts received from grant and contract sponsors that have not yet been earned, unless due to timing requirements, will be considered deferred revenue.
+Grant and contract sponsor amounts received but not recognized due to timing requirements will be reported as a deferred inflow of resources.